-There will be a few significant changes in the Dobie Paisano Fellowship Program for the coming year (Sept.
-2002 through August 2003).
+There are a few significant changes in the Dobie Paisano Fellowship Program for the coming year (Sept.
+2020 through August 2021).
 The changes will include the length of the residency and the amount of the stipend.
-By early November we will know precisely what the changes will be and we will begin accepting applications on December 1.
+Please see fellowship information below for details.
 All the other information on our website, including the criteria for applicants, will remain the same.
 We regret any inconvenience this may cause.
 Note also that we will moving to a new on-line application process called Submittable.
 This will begin December 1.

 Sponsored by the Graduate School at The University of Texas at Austin and the Texas Institute of Letters, the Dobie Paisano Fellowship Program provides solitude, time, and a comfortable place for Texas writers or writers who have written significantly about Texas.
 The retreat is on a 250-acre ranch about twenty minutes west of Austin.
 Here J. Frank Dobie's ranch house sits below a wall of cliffs and near a clear, beautiful creek.
 The house is furnished simply and comfortably, with modern conveniences.
 Utilities, the internet, and phone service are provided, though the fellow must pay for long distance telephone service.

-There are two distinct fellowships - one for September 1 - December 31 with a stipend of $6250 a month (the Ralph A. Johnston Memorial Fellowship); one for February 1 - July 31 with a stipend of $3000 a month (the Jesse H. Jones Writing Fellowship).
+There are two distinct fellowships - The Ralph A. Johnston Memorial Fellowship and Jesse H. Jones Writing Fellowship.
 The length of residency may change for maintenance or program needs.
 The fellowships are available to creative writers in any genre as well as writers of non-fiction.
 Non-fiction should be written for the general audience.

 At the time of application, the applicant must meet one of the following requirements: (1) be a native Texan, (2) have resided in Texas at least three years at some time, or (3) have published significant work with a Texas subject.

-Please submit applications AFTER December 1.
-Entries for fellowships for 2019 - 2020 must be postmarked on or before January 15, 2019.
+Applications will open December 1 on Submittable.
+Entries for fellowships for 2020 - 2021 must be submitted on or before January 15, 2020.

 Judges for the competition are members of the Texas Institute of Letters and/or former fellows.
 We do not release the names of the judges.
 There will be different judging panels for each fellowship.